March 22, 2021

-Sunrise Health Graduate Medical Education Consortium announced its 2020 class of Medical Residents during the annual Match Day.
+Las Vegas, NV — Sunrise Health Graduate Medical Education (GME) Consortium announced its 2021 class of Medical Residents during the annual Match Day.

-The match included residents for existing and new graduate medical education programs, including Radiology Diagnostics based at MountainView Hospital.
+The match included residents for existing programs based at MountainView Hospital and Southern Hills Hospital.

 The announcement was made during the annual event called Match Day – when graduating medical students learn where they will be spending the next several years as residents.
 Matched residents filled in all open positions within the following programs:

 - Emergency Medicine